mr-circuit/mr-circuit.github.io/pages/about.md

 permalink: /about
 ---

-# _"About me"_
+# _"About me😎"_

-## I believe _"Stay Hungry--Stay Foolish"_
+## I believe _"Be a Good Person🦸‍♂️, but don't waste time⌛ to prove it"_

 ### I am...

-A Master's Student, currently residing in Karlsruhe, Germany since 2019.
-My studies are on Sensor Systems at Karlsruhe University of Applied Sciences.
+A Master's Student👨🏻‍🎓👨🏻‍🎓, currently residing in Karlsruhe, Germany🇩🇪 since 2019.
+My studies are on Sensor Systems at Karlsruhe University of Applied Sciences🏫.

 ### I Was...

-An Electronics Engineer and a programmer with a year and half of professional experience managing small to medium level commercial projects related to Embedded Design and Software at Immortal Electronics LLP.
+An Electronics Engineer⚙️ and a programmer👨‍💻 with a year and half of professional experience managing small to medium level commercial projects related to Embedded Design and Software at Immortal Electronics LLP🏢.

-During my Bachelor's Degree in Electronics and Communication Engineering, I was placed in Comtec Information Systems, a software development company as an Intern for c#.net development.
+During my Bachelor's Degree in Electronics and Communication Engineering, I was placed in Comtec Information Systems, a software development company🏢 as an Intern for c#.net development👨‍💻.
 After my Internship period, I was motivated to begin my own Start-up, Immortal Electronics LLP, in 2017 along with my classmates.
-After successfully running through my ideas, about a year later I planned to extend my knowledge boundaries in the specific topic of electronics - Sensors, So I started my Master's.
-A kingdom without a king is never sustained, as my focus shifted I have no other option left rather closing my brainchild.
+After successfully running through my ideas💡, about a year later I planned to extend my knowledge boundaries in the specific topic of electronics - Sensors, So I started my Master's👨🏻‍🎓👨🏻‍🎓.
+A kingdom without a king🤴 is never sustained, as my focus shifted I have no other option left rather closing my brainchild🧠👶.

 ### I will be ever a...

-good citizen of my nation, good son to my parents, music lover, and ardent Rajinikanth follower.
+good citizen of my nation🦸‍♂️, good son to my parents👪, music lover🎧, and ardent Rajinikanth follower🕶️.

 ### I like to...

-cook, listen music, collect coins, solve Rubix cube, keep myself fit, and mostly work with some random new technology.
+cook🍳, listen music🎧, collect coins💰, solve Rubix cube, keep myself fit💪, and mostly work with some random new technology👨‍💻.

 ## Tabs

-[Education](education.md) [Work Experience](work-experience.md) Blog Books Reminisce Projects
+[Education🧮](education.md) [Work Experience💼](work-experience.md) Blog Books Reminisce Projects

 ## Social Connectivity